Experimental distribution of entanglement with separable carriers: Acknowledgements

 \section{Acknowledgements}

 We would like to thank K. Kristinsson, P. Raynal, and K. \.Zyczkowski for discussions.
-MZ and TP are supported by the National Research Foundation and Ministry of Education in Singapore, and by the start-up grant of Nanyang Technological University.
-MP thanks the UK EPSRC for financial support through a Career Acceleration Fellowship and a grant under the ``New directions for EPSRC research leaders" initiative; AF and MA for support by Australian Research Council Discovery Early Career Awards, DE130100240 and DE120101899, respectively; AGW acknowledges support from a UQ Vice-Chancellor's Senior Research Fellowship.
+MZ and TP are supported by the National Research Foundation and Ministry of Education in Singapore, by the start-up grant of Nanyang Technological University, and NCN Grant No. 2012/05/E/ST2/02352.
+MP thanks the UK EPSRC for financial support through a Career Acceleration Fellowship and a grant under the ``New directions for EPSRC research leaders" initiative; AF and MA for support from Australian Research Council Discovery Early Career Awards No. DE130100240 and No. DE120101899, respectively; AGW acknowledges support from a UQ Vice-Chancellor's Senior Research Fellowship.
+This work was supported in part by the Centres for Engineered Quantum Systems (CE110001013) and for Quantum Computation and Communication Technology (CE110001027).

-\emph{Note added}.
-During the completion of this work we became aware of an independent demonstration of the phenomenon discussed here based on the use of continuous variable systems~\cite{arXiv:1303.1082}.